Search

 Postpartum Depression

-Postpartum depression is depressive symptoms that last > 2 wk after delivery and that interfere with activities of daily living.
+Postpartum depression is depressive symptoms that last > 2 weeks after delivery and meet criteria for major depression.

 Postpartum depression occurs in 10 to 15% of women after delivery.
 Although every woman is at risk, women with the following are at higher risk:

-The exact etiology is unknown; however, prior depression is the major risk, and hormonal changes during the puerperium, sleep deprivation, and genetic susceptibility may contribute.
+The exact etiology of postpartum depression is unknown; however, prior depression is the major risk, and hormonal changes during the puerperium, sleep deprivation, and genetic susceptibility may contribute.

-Unlike the baby blues, which typically lasts 2 to 3 days (up to 2 wk) and is relatively mild, postpartum depression lasts > 2 wk and is disabling, interfering with activities of daily living.
+Transient depressive symptoms (baby blues) is very common during the first week after delivery.
+Baby blues differs from postpartum depression because baby blues typically lasts 2 to 3 days (up to 2 weeks) and is relatively mild; in contrast, postpartum depression lasts > 2 weeks and is disabling, interfering with activities of daily living.

 • Extreme sadness